5Stygian/dotfiles/README.md

 Download and run ``install.sh``.

 **Update:**
-Note: This command is in .bash_profile by default
+Note: This command is in .bash_profile so it is ran automatically every time you open a bash terminal
 ```sh
 updfs pull
 ```